masterneme/Replit-100-Days-Of-Code/log.md

 What the elif is this?

 ### Day 7: 02/10/2022
-Nesting ~~Dolls~~ Code
+Nesting ~~Dolls~~ Code.

 ### Day 8: 03/10/2022
-Affirmation Generator
+Affirmation Generator.

 ### Day 9: 04/10/2022
-Casting Spells on Your Code
+Casting Spells on Your Code.

 ### Day 10: 05/10/2022
-Show Me the $$
+Show Me the $$.

 ### Day 11: 06/10/2022
-"525,600 minutes"
+"525,600 minutes".

 ### Day 12: 07/10/2022
 Find All the Bugs!

+### Day 13: 08/10/2022
+Gradebook Builder.